 If I See a Property with the Listing Agent Does that Mean They Must Represent Me?

 No. Under Pennsylvania law, all agreements with real estate agents that obligate a consumer to pay a fee must be in writing.
 An agent is not entitled to recover a commission in the absence of a signed agreement.
 Some buyers believe that by contacting a listing agent and touring a home with them, that they are legally obligating themselves to use the services of the listing agent for buyer representation.
 This is simply not the case.
 In Pennsylvania a consumer of real estate services may choose the agent who represents them and the consumer is not obligated in the absence of a signed agreement.
 Likewise, if you are a buyer and sign an offer to purchase a property with an agent, but never sign a representation agreement, then that agent is representing you for that one property only.

 Can you show me houses?

 Absolutely.
 We would be happy to show you houses in the Pittsburgh area.
 If they are outside of the Pittsburgh area, you will have to see them at an open house, with the listing agent, or with another agent.
-If this applies, it's best to call me before you go.
+If this applies, you must call us before you go.

 I am not in the Pittsburgh area, but want to buy in Pennsylvania.
 Can you represent me and get me a rebate?

 Most likely yes.
-You should call me to discuss before seeing the property.
+You must call us to discuss before seeing the property.